 "The world has lost too much to even begin to explain," said Dejarnett's friend Robert Hernandez.
 "It's lost a great man, a great friend, a great husband, great brother, a great son."

-Dejarnett was driving a 2011 Toyota Corolla on Southern Avenue, near 54th Avenue, when his car was struck by a Dodge Caravan, driven by an unlicensed 16-year-old boy taking his siblings to school, said Phoenix police Sgt.
-Trent Crump.
+Dejarnett was driving a 2011 Toyota Corolla on Southern Avenue, near 54th Avenue, when his car was struck by the Dodge Caravan, driven by the 16-year-old boy taking his siblings to school, said Crump.

 "It's a sad thing," said Hernandez.
 "It's a terrible accident caused by a lot of unnecessary actions.
 And, there are a lot of innocent people killed that day."

 Dejarnett moved to Phoenix about nine months ago to study at Carrington College, to become a radiology technician, said his brother, Jeffrey Dejarnett, who described Matthew Dejarnett as a "sweet, gentle man who loved animals and had a huge heart."

 Matthew Dejarnett was married, but had no children, his brother told CBS 5 News.

 Crump said Matthew Dejarnett was wearing a seat belt, and his air bags deployed, but that wasn't enough to save him from the impact.

 Copyright 2014 CBS 5 (KPHO Broadcasting Corporation).
 All rights reserved.

 Sunday, September 14 2014 4:45 PM EDT2014-09-14 20:45:53 GMT